timsinashok/medBud/README.md

 npx expo start
 ```

-Note: There’s a known bug where, after logging in, you may need to reload the page for the data contents to appear correctly on your profile.
+Note: after logging in, you may need to reload the page for the Backend data to be loaded correctly on your profile.

 ---